Tuesday Weld: Peak years of success

 Weld began to work again in television, starring in Reflections of Murder (1974) and F. Scott Fitzgerald in Hollywood (1975) in which she played Zelda Fitzgerald.

-Weld attracted attention as the favored, out-of-control Katherine in Looking for Mr. Goodbar (1977) – packing into her short screen time an orgy, a divorce, a lot of alcohol, and two abortions – and was nominated for an Academy Award for Best Supporting Actress; later she appeared in Who'll Stop the Rain (1978) opposite Nick Nolte; and the ensemble satire Serial (1980).
+Weld attracted attention as the favored, out-of-control Katherine in Looking for Mr. Goodbar (1977)—packing into her short screen time an orgy, a divorce, a lot of alcohol, and two abortions—and was nominated for an Academy Award for Best Supporting Actress; later she appeared in Who'll Stop the Rain (1978) opposite Nick Nolte; and the ensemble satire Serial (1980).

 She said she preferred television.
 "What I dig about TV is the pace", she said.
 "Two weeks for even a heavy part – great.
 Too much thinking about a role is a disaster for me.
 I mean, let's do it, let's get it done."

-She played the lead in the TV films A Question of Guilt (1978), in which she plays a woman accused of murdering her children, Mother and Daughter: The Loving War (1980), a remake of Madame X (1981), and a new version of The Rainmaker (1982).
+She played the lead in the TV films: A Question of Guilt (1978), in which she plays a woman accused of murdering her children; Mother and Daughter: The Loving War (1980), a remake of Madame X (1981); a new version of The Rainmaker (1982); and co-starred with Donald Sutherland in the TV film The Winter of Our Discontent (1983), for which she received an Emmy nomination.

-In feature films, Weld had a good supporting role in Michael Mann's acclaimed 1981 film Thief, opposite James Caan.
+In feature films, Weld had a supporting role in Michael Mann's 1981 film Thief, opposite James Caan.
 She played Al Pacino's wife in Author!
 Author!
-(1982) and co-starred with Donald Sutherland in the TV film The Winter of Our Discontent (1983).
-This performance earned her an Emmy nomination.
+(1982), and had a supporting role in Heartbreak Hotel (1988).

-In 1984, she appeared in Sergio Leone's gangster epic Once Upon a Time in America, playing a jeweler's secretary, who is in on a plan to steal a shipment of diamonds.
+In 1984, she appeared in Sergio Leone's gangster film Once Upon a Time in America, playing a jeweler's secretary who is in on a plan to steal a shipment of diamonds.
 During the robbery, her character goads Robert De Niro's character, David "Noodles" Aaronson, into "raping" her with her complicity.
 She later meets up with the gang from the robbery, and becomes the moll of James Woods' character Max Bercovicz.
-Disturbed by what she sees as Max's delusional, even suicidal, ambitions, she convinces Noodles to betray Max to the police.
 The performance earned Weld a BAFTA nomination for Best Supporting Actress of 1984.

 On TV, Weld was in Scorned and Swindled (1984), Circle of Violence (1986) and Something in Common (1986).
-She had a supporting role in Heartbreak Hotel (1988).